cp2k/dbcsr/src/acc/libsmm_acc/libcusmm/predict.md

 #### 3. Train

-For each algorithm, build a predictive model using Decision trees and feature selection based on features' permutation importance.
+For each algorithm, build a predictive model using decision trees and feature selection based on the features' permutation importance.

 ```%bash